adanieljohnson/SWP_student_writing_guide/006-Modifying_guide.Rmd

 2. Look at the topics listed in the Preface and Table of Contents.
 If you have resources you are using to teach these elements of scientific writing successfully, move the overlapping units or pages to an archive folder, and use your own resources.
 Pages in the archive folder will still be available in the future, or you can download new copies from our repository.

-2. The Preface is written assuming students are the main audience.
+3. The Preface is written assuming students are the main audience.
 That said, if a particular section goes too deeply into our rationale, delete those sections before generated the individual documents or book.

-3. __Part 3__ is the main deep dive into scientific articles and lab reports for biology.
+4. __Part 3__ is a deep dive into scientific articles and lab reports for biology.
 We show students what goes in each section, point out where our own students struggle with each section, and suggest ways to avoid common pitfalls.
 We strongly urge instructors to incorporate their own observations and suggestions so that the Resource Guide addresses the specific local needs.
 Ideally you should incorporate examples from reports that your own students have written.

 ## Editing the Guide Itself {-}

 The Guide is available in these formats on the __[GitHub repository](https://github.com/adanieljohnson/SWP_student_writing_guide)__:

-* MS Word format (.docx)
+* MS Word format (Full_Guide.docx)
-* HTML format (.html)
+* HTML format (HTML_files.zip + images.zip archives)
-* R Markdown (.Rmd)
+* R Markdown (.Rmd files within a GitHub repository)
-* GitHub Markdown (.md)
+* GitHub Markdown file (Full_Guide.md + images.zip archive)

-Which format will be best for your needs depends on how much of our Guide you need to change, how you plan to share it with students, and whether you need to make it available in one or multiple formats.
+Which format will best suit your needs depends on how much of the Guide you need to change, how you plan to share it with students, and whether you need to make it available in multiple formats.

 ### MS Word Format {-}